rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

 Defined as such, each complex edge corresponds with one or more simple edges of two distinct semantics: "parent-of" and "previous-sibling-of".
-Because of that, the edges of such a tree can be understood to consist of two disjoint sets of simple edges such that both sets have homogenous semantics.
+Because of that, the set of simple edges of such a tree can be understood to consist of two disjoint sets of edges such that both sets have homogenous semantics.

 * `T(N,E)` where `E := (E1 + E2)`
 * `E1 := {(1,2),(1,3)}` where `sem(E1) := (a parent-of b)`
 * `E2 := {(2,3)}` where `sem(E2) := (a previous-sibling-of b)`

-The definition of a set of complex edges is therefore only superficial since it does not truly embed the child order of a document tree into its node order.
+The definition of a set of complex edges is therefore only superficial since it does not truly embed the child order into the document tree.

 <!-- ======================================================================= -->
 ## embedding a child order (1)

 Recall that a **parent** is defined as a node that is the source of an edge, and that a **child** is defined as a node that is the sink of an edge.
 Also, a **tree** is defined as a graph that is required to have one root and a unique rooted path for each node in it.
 Defined as such, each child in a tree always has one parent only since otherwise not all nodes would have a unique rooted path.

 ```
 graph T1        associated expressions